MirayPiyade/CSE3063F25Grp17/README.md

 # RAG Project (CSE3063F25Grp17)

 This project implements a Retrieval-Augmented Generation (RAG) system for university course information (Computer Engineering, Marmara University).
+Use Case 4 — Context-Aware Answer Generation Using AI Primary Actor

+User (Student / Staff)

+Goal

+To obtain a clear and reliable answer to a university-related question by combining information found across multiple relevant documents.

+Preconditions

+The system is running and accessible via the command-line interface.

+Relevant university documents are available in the system.

+The system is configured to generate meaningful answers based on stored content.

+Postconditions

+The user receives a concise and well-organized answer to the question.

+The answer is supported by references to the source documents.

+Trigger

+The user enters a question that requires understanding and summarizing information spread across multiple documents (e.g., “How does the internship report submission process work?”).

+Main Success Scenario

+The user enters a question through the command-line interface.

+The system identifies what the question is about.

+The system determines key phrases related to the question.

+Relevant documents are selected from the available document set.

+The selected content is ordered based on its relevance to the question.

+The system analyzes the selected content and produces a context-aware answer.

+The final answer is presented to the user along with its supporting references.

+Extensions / Alternative Flows
+E1.
+Insufficient Information Available

+4a.
+The selected documents do not contain enough information to confidently answer the question.

+4b.
+The system returns a polite response indicating that the question cannot be answered.

+E2.
+Multiple Relevant Information Sources

+6a.
+Several documents contain partial but related information.

+6b.
+The system combines the most relevant information into a single, coherent answer.

+E3.
+Answer Generation Failure

+6a.
+The system is unable to produce a valid answer.

+6b.
+A predefined fallback message is shown to the user.

+Special Requirements

+Answers must be generated solely from the information available in the system.

+Responses must remain concise and directly relevant to the user’s question.

+References to information sources must always be included.
 ## 🚀 Setup

 ### 1. Initialize Virtual Environment